portworx/px-docs/release-notes/portworx-enterprise.md

 * PWX-4039 When running Ubuntu on Azure, an XFS volume format fails.
 Do not use XFS volumes when running Ubuntu on Azure.
 * PWX-4043 When a Portworx POD gets deleted in Kubernetes, no alerts are generated to indicate the POD deletion via kubectl.
 * PWX-4050 For a Portworx cluster that's about 100 nodes or greater: If the entire cluster goes down with all the nodes off line, as nodes come on line a few nodes get restarted because they are marked offline.
 A short while after, the system converges and the entire cluster becomes operational.
 No user intervention required.
+* Key Management with AWS KMS doesn't work anymore because of API changes on the AWS side.
+Will be fixed in an upcoming release.
+Refer to this link for additional details. https://github.com/aws/aws-cli/issues/1043

 ## 1.2.16.0